Metadata

 What it describes:

-and history of a data file, including creation date, modification date, author,
+and history, including the creation date, modification date, author,

 file size, and permissions.